 - Day trip huts are intended for brief stops, for lighting campfires and enjoying packed lunches.
 They are:

-- When in the vicinity of wilderness huts and cabins it is best to get drinking water from a well or other marked water spot or at a considerable distance from the building.
+- When in the vicinity of wilderness huts it is best to get drinking water from a well or other marked water spot or at a considerable distance from the building.
 During warm weather, water is best to boil before drinking.

-- Most wilderness huts and cabins have waste bins.
-Lean-to shelters and wilderness huts in the Ylläs-Aakenus area do not have waste disposal bins and in the future Pallas-Yllästunturi National Park will be a Hiking without Littering -area.
-Measures should be taken in advance to avoid taking unnecessary waste into the area.
+- Pallas-Yllästunturi National Park is a Hiking without Littering -area.
+Avoid taking unnecessary waste into the area.
 Take all waste out of the area.
-Recycling points can be found at the Nammalakuru, Hannukuru and Pyhäkero wilderness huts, as well as, at Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre.
+Recycling points can be found at Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre.

 - Dry toilets can be found at open and reservable wilderness huts, day trip huts, lean-to shelters and at most campfire sites.

-- In the recreation zone of the National Park camping is permitted in the vicinity of wilderness huts and campfire sites.
+- In the recreation zone of the National Park camping is permitted only in the vicinity of wilderness huts, Lapp huts and campfire sites.
 In the wilderness zones camping is permitted everywhere, but campfires can only be built near bodies of water.

 Open Wilderness Huts